ben-xo/dir2cast/README.txt

 HISTORY
 ================================================================================

+1.0 2008-03-17 Fixed a couple of bugs with incomplete ID3 tags.
+               The most-common case, that of hitting the cache, has been streamlined so that it doesn't hit the defaults-setup code or parse the .ini files unless necessary.
 0.9 2008-03-02 Added .ini file configuration, added MP3_BASE option.
 0.8 2008-02-27 Fixed ?dir= so it works intuitively, and much more safely.
 0.7 2008-02-25 W3 feed validator conformance fixes and fixed itunes:image.